UCLA Meteorite Museum

 One of the largest collections of its kind in the United States.

 Welcome.
-The UCLA Meteorite Collection has been assembled by cosmochemist John Wasson and Alan Rubin and their colleagues at UCLA.
+The UCLA Meteorite Museum has been assembled by cosmochemist John Wasson and Alan Rubin and their colleagues at UCLA.
 There are more than 1500 meteorites in the collection.
-About 100 of these are exhibited in the meteorite gallery.
+About 100 of these are exhibited in the meteorite museum.

 Our collection includes the main masses of about 40 meteorites and the type specimens of more than 300 meteorites collected from hot deserts; 60 of these are iron meteorites.
 Eighty of these meteorite type specimens are from the state of California.
 These were collected by local citizens during the past few decades, mainly from the playas (dry lakes) scattered around the Mojave Desert.